-- 1. Develops an anesthetic plan, taking into consideration type of surgical procedure, anatomical and physical abnormalities, past and present medical and surgical history, emotional state, age and position of patient. - Chooses an appropriate anesthetic agent for individual patient based on theoretical knowledge and an understanding of particular surgical procedure and is aware of specific needs for each type of case. - 3.
-Identifies potential problems and hazards of the particular case, their management and alternative plans made. - 4.
+- 1. Develops an anesthetic plan, taking into consideration type of surgical procedure, anatomical and physical abnormalities, past and present medical and surgical history, emotional state, age and cultural needs of the patient. - Chooses an appropriate anesthetic agent for individual patient based on theoretical knowledge evidence based practice and an understanding of particular surgical procedure and is aware of specific needs for each type of case. - 3.
+Categorizes potential problems and hazards of the particular case, their management and alternative plans made. - 4.
 Applies theoretical knowledge for various types of intubation in determining appropriate technique for the individual patient. - 5.
 Demonstrates skill in managing more complex cases.

 - 1. Demonstrates skill in venipuncture in adults, utilizes local and selects proper IV solution. - 2.
-Is becoming proficient with pediatric IV's.
+Becoming proficient with pediatric IV placement.

-- Initiates an organized and time-conserving induction with skill. - 2.
-Is knowledgeable of regional techniques: SAB, epidural, IV regional, cervical and brachial plexus, and axillary block. - Prepares heart patients for cardiovascular surgery with decreasing guidance; understands the significance of the various types of heart surgery (ie: valvular surgery, bypass, main stem lesions). - 4.
+- 1. Initiates an organized and time-conserving induction with skill. - 2.
+Distinguishes the use of regional techniques: SAB, epidural, IV regional, cervical and brachial plexus, and axillary block. - 3.
+Prepares heart patients for cardiovascular surgery with decreasing guidance; understands the significance of the various types of heart surgery (ie: valvular surgery, bypass, main stem lesions). - 4.
 Is skilled in invasive monitoring setup and insertion of lines. - 5.
-Demonstrates skill in recognizing and solving problems occurring during induction. - 6.
+Prioritizes the recognition and solving problems occurring during induction. - 6.
 Is aware of OSHA standards for blood-borne pathogens and wears the proper protective garb.